-Management's discussion addresses the consolidated financial statements of HAPC, Inc. (the "Company"), which have been prepared in accordance with accounting principles generally accepted in the United States of America.
+Management's discussion and analysis addresses the Company's consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates.

-Management believes the following critical accounting policy affects its more significant judgments and estimates used in the preparation of the financial statements.
+Management believes the following critical accounting policies involve its more significant judgments and estimates used in the preparation of the financial statements.
+On an ongoing basis, management evaluates its estimates and judgment including those related to intangible assets, income taxes, share-based payment and contingencies.

-Share-Based Payment
+Share-Based Payments

-Management uses certain assumptions relating to determining the value of share-based payments based on fair value.
-These can include, as appropriate, relevant modeling techniques such as the Black-Scholes model and analyses of the valuation of various securities of other comparable publicly traded companies.
+Management uses certain assumptions to determine the value of share-based payments based on fair value.
+These can include, as appropriate, relevant modeling techniques such as the Black-Scholes model and analyses of the valuation of various derivative securities of other comparable publicly traded companies.